CiarennHollis/ArcadeCabinetProject/ArcadeCabinetDevLog.md

 # Arcade Cabinet Input Software Devlog
 #### Ciarenn Hollis

+## 13 June 2023 | 14:57
+### Update
+ * Will and I tested playing the game KosmoSquad on the arcade cabinet machine itself with both controllers hooked up.
+It played relatively fine but playing a game in the landscape orientation with the controllers being in a different vertical orientation made play difficult.
+ * There are two buttons on one of the controllers that didn't yet have a purpose.
+So, I decided to make these buttons be switches for changing the orientation of the controllers.
+If someone makes a game to fit a vertical orientation, the controllers can be flipped to match that; if someone wants to make a game to fit a vertical orientation, the controllers can be flipped to match that.
+ * I basically just used arrays to store the keys and had the keystrokes that get returned be stored in variables rather than being hard coded like before.
+I separated out the code for switching the controls into it's own methods that shouldn't interfere with the original control logic written.
+ * This isn't the cleanest way to go about this, I don't think, but it was relatively the easiest that made the most sense to me without having to make it too complicated.
+### Next Steps
+ * Upload this version of the script to the arduino and test to see if it works.
+(The arduino isn't currently hooked up to this cpu I'm working on and is instead still in the cabinet.)

+## 13 June 2023 | 9:30
+### Note About Last Two Buttons
+ * There are two buttons left on one of the controllers.
+We haven't decided how were are going to use them yet or what keyboard keys they are going to be mapped to.
+ * Even if their purpose hasn't been decided yet, I can note down what pins they are going to be plugged into

 ## 8 June 2023 |
 ### Notes
 #### Updated Pin 'map'